 Kaibab Plateau, Kaibab National Forest

-Directions: From Jacob Lake, go south on State Route 67 for 26 miles to Forest Road 611.
-Turn left onto FR 611 and continue 4 miles to the trailhead on the right.
+Directions: From Jacob Lake, go south on the North Rim Parkway (State Route 67) for 26.3 miles to Forest Road 611.
+Turn left (east) onto FR 611 and continue 1.3 miles to Forest Road 610.
+Turn right onto FR 610 and continue 6.7 miles to Forest Road 219.
+Turn left onto

 Information: North Kaibab Ranger District, 928-643-7395 or www.fs.usda.gov/kaibab